SeKwonLee/WORT/README.md

 ## WORT: Write Optimal Radix Tree for Persistent Memory Storage Systems (FAST 2017)
 WORT is PM-aware radix tree.
-In our paper, we show that the radix tree can be more appropriate as an efficient PM indexing structure.
+In our paper, we show that the radix trees can be more appropriate than B+Trees as an efficient PM indexing structure.
 This is because the radix tree structure is determined by the prefix of the inserted keys and also does not require tree rebalancing operations and node granularity updates.
 This repository provides the implementation of WORT and WOART that were used for the studies of our paper.